What you will learn in this post:

-However, that doesn't mean it can't happen.
-If you were to show up to work with medical marijuana in your pocket, or if you use it in the workplace, then you should expect to be fired, with or without a medical card.
-Also, if you don't have a valid medical marijuana license, you are not included in the employment protections, as recreational marijuana is not legal in the state of Oklahoma.
+However, that doesn’t mean it can’t happen.
+If you were to show up to work with medical marijuana in your pocket, or if you use it in the workplace, then you could be fired, with or without an OK medical card.
+Also, if you don’t have a valid medical marijuana license, you are not included in the employment protections, as recreational marijuana is not legal in the state of Oklahoma.

 But you don’t need to worry about a potentially positive marijuana test as long as you’re not applying for a federally regulated, law enforcement, governmental, or a safety-sensitive job such as a nurse, child care worker, heavy machine operator, or hazardous materials technician.
 As long as your medical marijuana license is valid, a positive test should not influence your chances of getting a job.

 If you do think you’ve been improperly discriminated against because of your drug test results or status as a medical marijuana patient, you should speak to an attorney to explore your options.